-We often receive a phone call or an email from someone who was just told that they should consider knee replacement surgery.
+We often receive a phone call or an email from someone who was just told that they should consider a partial knee replacement surgery.
+Problem is they cannot get the surgery for months.
+Now what?
 Their MRI, they tell us, revealed advancing knee osteoarthritis or more commonly, a “bone on bone situation.”
 This person will then emphasize to us that they “need” a knee replacement because “I have no cartilage left.
 My doctor says that I should schedule the surgery now.”

 Since we do not perform knee replacement surgeries in our practice, why then are these people contacting us?
 Simply, they are not convinced that total knee replacement is the best choice for them and they are looking for options.

 For many years researchers have been curious as to why anyone would turn down a knee replacement surgery when outcomes were so good.
 Many people have very successful knee replacement surgeries.
 So why turn it down?

 Reasons people give for not wanting knee replacement surgery

 They are a caregiver.
 Often overlooked by doctors, a spouse who acts as a caregiver cannot see how they themselves can get through the surgery’s rehabilitation period while continuing to care for their spouse who has their own medical needs.
 Many see the knee replacement of the caregiver as a ticket to send both husband and wife to nursing home confinement.

 They own a business that is physically demanding.
 General contractors in home or building construction fall into this category along with ranch owners or stable owners, farmers, landscapers, dog walkers or any business where the owner is “hands on.”
 It is not only the rehabilitation time, it is the perceived limitations in what they can do post-surgery that concerns these business people.